New Covenant Ministries International

-New Covenant Ministries International (NCMI) is an international Neo-charismatic Christian church network founded by Dudley Daniel in South Africa in the early 1980s, currently led by Tyrone Daniel, and active in about 100 countries.
-NCMI defines itself as a trans-local ministry team which helps pastors/elders build their local churches and equip Christian believers.
+New Covenant Ministries International (NCMI) is an international non-denominational Christian church network active in about 100 countries.
+NCMI defines itself as a trans-local (local church to local church) ministry team which helps pastors/elders build their local churches and equip Christian believers.

 Independent commentators tend to describe NCMI as not just this team of leaders, but the network of all affiliated churches who partner (previously "relate") to the NCMI team, and say it has some characteristics of a denomination.
 Unlike most denominations, individual churches affiliated with NCMI retain their autonomy and are not required to sign a common constitution or statement of beliefs.